-GUM HaliControl combines multiple mechanisms of action to fight Halitosis
+GUM HaliControl combines multiple mechanisms of action to fight halitosis

-GUM HaliControl products contain CPC, essentials oils, zinc, and cyclodextrin.
+GUM HaliControl products contain CPC, essential oils, zinc, and cyclodextrin.
 These substances act in synchrony to neutralize volatile sulphur compounds, inhibit enzyme reactions, eliminate and block odour-causing bacteria, while also providing various aromatic components to produce fresh breath.